 1. Determine the ref range:

-- State your assumption: "Generating changelog from v2.1.0 to HEAD"
+- State the assumption inline: "Generating changelog from v2.1.0 to HEAD"

 2. Gather commits: